etlbox/etlbox.website/newdoks/content/en/api/etlbox.dataflow.transformations/mergejoin-3.md

   <div><span class="xref">ETLBox.DataFlow.DataFlowSource&lt;TOutput&gt;.SourceBlock</span></div>
   <a id="ETLBox_DataFlow_Transformations_MergeJoin_3_TaskName_" data-uid="ETLBox.DataFlow.Transformations.MergeJoin`3.TaskName*"></a>
   <h4 id="ETLBox_DataFlow_Transformations_MergeJoin_3_TaskName" data-uid="ETLBox.DataFlow.Transformations.MergeJoin`3.TaskName">TaskName</h4>
-  <div class="markdown level1 summary"><p>A name to identify the task or component.
-Every component or task comes
-with a default name that can be overwritten.</p>
+  <div class="markdown level1 summary"><p>Will join data from the two inputs into one output.
+Make sure both inputs are sorted or in the right order.
+Each row from the left join target will be merged with a row from the right join target.
+If the amount of ingoing data is unevenly distributed, the last rows will be joined with null values.</p>
+<p>You can define a match condition that let you only merge matching records.
+This will change the
+match behavior a little bit.
+By assuming that the input is sorted, not matching records will be joined with null then.
+This can be compared with a left or right join.</p>
 </div>
   <div class="markdown level1 conceptual"></div>
-  <h5 class="decalaration">Declaration</h5>
+  <h5 class="declaration">Declaration</h5>
 {{< /rawhtml >}}

 ```C#